voostindie/markdown-curator-demo/vault/README.md

 ### Do write notes in the daily log outline

 [[Logseq]] taught me this.
-The rationale: thinking about where to put a certain piece of information before having written it is slow and error prone.
-You have to think about it.
+The rationale: thinking about where to put a certain piece of information before having written it is slow and error-prone.
 It's much easier to just open the daily log and start hacking away.

 **Tip**: Obsidian's built-in "Daily notes" plugin allows you to set up a keyboard shortcut to open today's note.
 Mine is `Ctrl` + `Cmd` + `T`.